centarro/commerce-docs/docs/v1/user-guide/products.md

 **Add Exposed Filters**

 Exposed filters are one of the coolest features of Views.
-They create a simple form at the top of the administrative interface and let you setup simple keyword searches and drop downs that are automatically generated.
+They create a simple form at the top of the administrative interface and let you set up simple keyword searches and drop-downs that are automatically generated.

 <ul class="screenshot_breadcrumbs">
   <li class="first">Administration</li>